Social Icons

 Directed by Curtis Hanson

 L.A.
-Confidential is a 1997 classic that has a 99% approval rating on Rotten Tomatoes, and after seeing the movie yesterday, I now know why.
+Confidential is a 1997 classic with a 99% approval rating on Rotten Tomatoes, and after seeing the movie yesterday, I now know why.

-The movie presents itself as a narration by Danny DeVito, who is writing for a newspaper and then it switches to different gear when DeVito’s character’s status in the movie was compromised.
+The movie presents itself as a narration by Danny DeVito, who plays a newspaper writer.
+It then switches gears when DeVito’s character’s status in the movie is compromised.

-The movie is based on James Ellroy's 1990 novel of the same title, L.A.
-Confidential also happened to be the third book in his L.A.
+The movie is based on James Ellroy's 1990 novel of the same title.
+L.A.
+Confidential also happens to be the third book in his L.A.
 Quartet series.
+The film is a little different from the usual "police taking down the mafia" script.
+It starts with the mafia boss already busted by the police, and every gun-loaded gang with enough guts is trying to fill the power vacuum left behind.

-The movie tells the story of a group of LAPD officers; one (Edmund "Ed" Exley (Guy Pearce)) is a son of a legendary detective Sergeant who was determined to live up to his father’s reputation and even surpass it.
-The other is Officer Wendell "Bud" White (Russell Crowe) who is obsessed with violently punishing women beaters.
-Their path crossed when there was an outburst in the station, which resulted in Ed being promoted to Det.
+The movie tells the story of a group of LAPD officers.
+One, Edmund "Ed" Exley (Guy Pearce, is the son of a legendary detective sergeant, determined to live up to his father’s reputation and even surpass it.
+The other, Officer Wendell "Bud" White (Russell Crowe), is obsessed with violently punishing women beaters.
+Their paths cross when there’s an outburst in the station, resulting in Ed being promoted to Det.
 Lt.

-From there a rape case, a drug scandal and celebrity look alike prostitutes led to plot of a new man trying to take over the mafia boss position.
+From there, a rape case, a drug scandal, and celebrity look-alike prostitutes lead to the plot of a new man trying to take over the mafia boss’s position.

-Before filming started the cast and crew held a "mini-film festival", showing one film a week, and the leads (Crowe and Pearce) spent some time in L.A. watching police films and also mixing with real life police officers; all in the aim of getting the cast acquainted with what life was as in 1950 and to know what being a police officer was like.
+Before filming started, the cast and crew held a "mini-film festival," showing one film a week.
+The leads (Crowe and Pearce) spent time in L.A. watching police films and mixing with real-life police officers—all to get acquainted with life in the 1950s and understand what being a police officer was like.

 0 comments: